antonio-leitao/caravela/README.md

 ### Option 2 -  Bisection Ranking
 While the prefix tree might be optimal in time, I'm worried about accuracy.
 Imagine a point next to the region boundary.
 Its closest neighbour might be on the other side and we would mark that neighbour has k-th instead of first.

 If accuracy is low another one to try is calculating the distance from the query point to each bisector of every pair of vertexes.
 That will give us a measure of how far away he is from the region boundary.
 We can rank this Bij bisectors and start searching on the regions that are = query_permuatation permuted by ij.
 Etc this might be acutally incredibly accurate. the only drawback is that we have to compute 16*16=256 distances which is not horrible but a step in a slower direction.

+The hyperplanes can be calculated at index part but query still has 256 calculations of high dimensional datasets

+>**Note**Actually this is possible by calculating the difference betwen the distance to point a and poitnB since it will be the same if the pointis in the hyperplane.
+Order all the distances and we are good to go.

 # Stats
 Assume `n` points in a `d` dimensional vector space with `k=16` marks.